rrooggiieerr/benqprojector.py/README.md

 * W1110
 * X3000i

-The following projectors are not tested but use te same protocol according to the documentation:
+The following projectors are not tested but use the same protocol according to the documentation:

 Others in the L, P, T, W and X Series